SSHage/fullstackopen2022/README.md

 item will be reflected at the new server's position.
 Instead I should create a new array with the changed item and replace the entire object at that specific ID.
 This way, the item will be updated as well.

+part3:
+I could follow along with the contents easily.
+However, I found myself having to refer back quite frequently.
+I gained a deeper understanding into how the Frontend, Backend and Server interacts to create the page that we see.
+Hope to gain more insights and a more intuitive understanding of the interactions through the rest of this course.